gsferreira/gsferreira.github.com/src/courses/url-shortener-in-dotnet.md

 Do I need Azure experience?
 </summary>
 <div class="pb-6 text-gray-600 dark:text-gray-300">
 No prior Azure experience is required.
 We'll cover everything from basics to advanced topics.
-However, you will need an Azure subscription (free tier is fine) to follow along with the deployments.
+You will need an Azure subscription to follow along with the deployments.
+While there will be some costs involved in running the services, the course's GitHub repository includes detailed recommendations on how to keep costs under control and which services to turn off when not in use.
 </div>
 </details>